 d – 16–kilobyte blocks

 f – 64–kilobyte blocks

-When all six values are set to 0, the instance automatically allocates space based on an estimate of the machine capability and shared memory resources.
+When all six values are set to 0, the system automatically allocates 25% of total physical memory.
 On a 64–bit system, there is a limit of 16 TB.

-For more information, see Allocating Memory to the Routine and Database Caches in the “Configuring InterSystems IRIS” chapter in System Administration Guide.
+For more information about allocating memory to the database cache, see Allocating Memory to the Routine and Database Caches in the “Configuring InterSystems IRIS” chapter in System Administration Guide and .

 Changing This Parameter